sbsaipranay19/Landing-Page-2.0/README.md

  This page has got few special features made using Javascript.
 They are scroll to top, a popup, moving to sections when clicked on navbar, navbar active class.

 ## ScrollTop
  A button is provided once a user scrolls down which once pressed takes you to the top.
-The functionality of button was made using 2 functions scrollFuntiocn() and topFunction.
+The functionality of button was made using 2 functions scrollFunction() and topFunction.

 ## Popup
  A message gets popped up once the heading of the the page is clicked.
 This is a simple function which is shown by using toggle().